camouais/universityProject_ManagementBookStore/README.md

 - estimate total revenue

-PS : if you want to test the sowftware with an existing store, please use :
+PS : if you want to test the software with an existing store, please use :

 - Name : Gibert<br>
 - Password : admin